kentcdodds/genie/README.md

 }
 ```

-The `contexts` variable is special and is assiciated with the regexes variable.
+The `contexts` variable is special and is associated with the regexes variable.
 The easiest way to describe this
 is via an example:

 If I have a pathContext object like this: